-A "for-credit" internship is built into two of our degree pathways:

-• Healthcare Technology Management/Biomedical Equipment Technology AAS A hospital, medical facility or medical equipment manufacturer internship is required, completed in the students final program quarter .
+- A "for-credit" internship is built into two of our degrees: - Healthcare Technology Management/Biomedical Equipment Technology AAS Complete a hospital, medical facility or medical equipment manufacturer internship in final program quarter.
+This is a required element for this degree. - Mechatronics AAS

-• Mechatronics AAS

-Optional, students may complete two approved electronics courses in place of an internship.
-Boeing Summer Internship is highly regarded, popular internship target for Mechatronics students.
+Optional, students may complete two approved electronics courses in place of an internship Boeing Summer Internship - A highly regarded, popular internship target for Mechatronics students.